VineeTagarwaL-code/blog.vineet.tech/README.md

    ```
 3. Set up environment variables (refer to `.env.sample`).

 4. Edit the data/info.tsx, with your data

+5. This blog template uses github as its cms, so you will have to make a repository similar to this and upload your blogs in the form of mdx.
+Repository that, I use  [remote-blogpost](https://github.com/VineeTagarwaL-code/remote-blogpost)

 5. Start the development server:
    ```bash